alfahami/crypto-portfolio/README.md

 - Writing **unit tests** and **integration tests** using `WebTestClient`.
 - Learning how to **simulate or integrate** external APIs (this implementation uses **CoinMarketCap**, a real crypto API).

-Here's an updated version with the addition of controller advice and error handling:

 ### **PortfolioService**
 - **Exploring JPA & Hibernate** for efficient data persistence and entity relationships.
 - **Designing RESTful APIs** with proper CRUD operations for managing portfolios.